jose-correia/go-reverse-proxy/README.md

 ## About

 The `go-reverse-proxy` is a low-latency reverse proxy implementation in Golang, ready to be deployed in any Kubernetes cluster.
-The configurations are very straightforward and only require a couple environment variables and changing the configuration file in ```proxy-configs/```.
+Configuring the service simply requires setting a couple environment variables and changing the downstream services configuration file.

 #### Main functionalities include: